stnava/ANTsPyT1w/README.md

 # this is an unbiased method for identifying predictors that can be used to
 # rank / sort data into clusters, some of which may be associated
-# with outlierness or low-quality data
+# with outlierness or low-quality data ... should be saved for each
+# image in order to assist QC
 templatesmall = ants.resample_image( templateb, (91,109,91), use_voxels=True )
 rbp = antspyt1w.random_basis_projection( img, templatesmall, 10 )